datacarpentry/datacarpentry.github.io/pages/jobs.md

 Data Carpentry workshops create an environment friendly to learners who have little to no prior computational experience, and are designed to empower researchers to apply the skills learned to data driven discovery in their own research.

-The Assessment Director position is initially funded for 2 years through a grant from the Gordon and Betty Moore Foundation.
+The Deputy Director of Assessment position is initially funded for 2 years through a grant from the Gordon and Betty Moore Foundation.
 The incumbent will be hired and paid as a contractor of NumFOCUS, Data Carpentry’s fiscal sponsor and grant funds administrator.
 Review of applications will begin May 20, 2016, and the position will remain open until filled.

 ### Job Description

-As the Director of Assessment, you will have primary responsibility for developing methods and standards for the evaluation of all aspects of Data Carpentry's training including relevance of curriculum, learning experience, long-term adoption of tools and skills and impact on productivity and reproducibility.
+As the Deputy Director of Assessment, you will have primary responsibility for developing methods and standards for the evaluation of all aspects of Data Carpentry's training including relevance of curriculum, learning experience, long-term adoption of tools and skills and impact on productivity and reproducibility.
 You will also work with the Software Carpentry Foundation to build evaluation of the instructor development program,